Safer Motion Planning of Steerable Needles via a Shaft-to-Tissue Force Model: Introduction

+Our force-based cost function is an instance of a \emph{bottleneck cost}, which has the full cost concentrated in a localized piece of the trajectory.
+In our case, the full cost is localized at the point of maximal tissue force.
+We demonstrate the use of this force-based cost with a modified motion-planning algorithm.
+This algorithm produces plans that achieve better costs, as computation time allows.

+We provide the following contributions: \begin{enumerate} \item a simple and efficient needle-to-tissue force and friction model; \item a new physically based and clinically relevant motion-planning cost function for needle steering based on our efficient needle-to-tissue force and friction model, and a motion-planning algorithm that leverages our force-based bottleneck cost function; \item two strategies for fitting our model parameters to experimental results without direct force measurements between the needle and tissue. \end{enumerate}

+We fit and validate our force model's ability to rank candidate paths with physical needle-steering experiments in gelatin, thus motivating its use as a motion-planning cost function.
+We evaluate our motion planner with our force-based cost function by comparing against the same motion planner with the traditionally used path-length cost function in hundreds of 3-D randomly generated planning environments.
+We compare the paths generated by the use of these two cost functions on both modeled normal force and path length.
+Our motion-planning experiments show that, compared to using the path-length cost, planning with our force cost generates paths with a \SI{62}{\percent} decrease in maximal force at the cost of only \SI{0.07}{\percent} higher path length on average.
+Finally, we demonstrate planning a force-cognizant motion plan in a lung tumor biopsy scenario segmented from a computed tomography (CT) scan.

-By incorporating a cost function that explicitly models the interaction forces between the needle shaft and the surrounding tissue, motions can be planned for steerable needles that reduce the risk of tissue shearing.
-This has the potential to reduce the risk of damage to sensitive anatomical structures and improve patient outcomes.
+By incorporating a cost function that explicitly models the interaction forces between the needle shaft and the surrounding tissue, motions can be planned for steerable needles that potentially reduce the risk of tissue damage with negligible impact on path length.
+These contributions have the potential to reduce the risk of damage to sensitive anatomical structures and improve patient outcomes.